 A permutation is an arrangement, or listing, of objects in which the order is important.
-In the previous lesson, we looked at examples of the number of permutations of n things taken n at a time.
+In the previous lessons, we looked at examples of the number of permutations of n things taken n at a time.
 Permutation is used when we are counting without replacement and the order matters.
 If the order does not matter then we can use combinations.

 Related Topics: More Lessons on Probability